How to use mutual TLS

-- For PSD2 APIs, you must use a Qualified Certificate for Website Authentication (QWAC certificate).
-Use a certificate issued by the Qualified Trust Service Provider of your choice.
+For PSD2 APIs, you are required to use a Qualified Certificate for Website Authentication (QWAC certificate).
+You can use a certificate issued by a qualified trust service provider of your choice.

-- Use our example certificate in the sandbox environment.
+For the sandbox environment, you can use the example certificate.
 See: Signing requests for PSD2 APIs.

 Step 2: Register the certificate on the Rabobank Developer Portal